 - Waiting until it’s too late

 Many business owners wait until they are facing financial troubles before they apply for a loan.
 This adds more stress to your situation and leaves you and your business vulnerable.
 You might be digging a bigger hole for yourself if you rush through your application are not approved.
-Short term business loans can have a quick turnaround - with a Lumi Business Loan, businesses can often get a decision within 24 hours and receive their funds the next day.
+Short term business loans can have a quick turnaround - with a Lumi Business Loan, businesses can often get a decision within two hours and receive their funds the next day.
 But don’t wait until you are desperate to apply.
 Take the time to consider your options and you’ll end up with a loan that’s right for your business.

 When you have the right information at your side, you can make a better decision for your business.
 Be sure you compare the different types of loan options available and have an understanding of what lenders are looking for in your application.